-Nursing Major required courses are to be completed at the Montclair State University School of Nursing (31 credits).
-These courses are offered in a hybrid format.
+Nursing Major required courses (38 credits) are to be completed at the Montclair State University School of Nursing.
+These courses are offered in a hybrid and/or online format.
 Students and instructors engage in weekly online activities.
-Approximately three times during the course of a semester, students meet on campus for in-person classroom collaboration.
+Approximately three times during a hybrid course, students meet on campus for in-person classroom collaboration.
 Dates are planned in advance so students can adjust their schedules.

 Depending on the credits accepted for transfer, students may need to take other nursing science, general education and required courses.
 These courses may be taken at any point in the curriculum and are offered using online, hybrid and traditional formats.
 Students work with faculty advisors to choose the option that best meets their needs and learning styles.